imityaz0459/HTML-CSS/README.md

-# HTML & CSS Projects
+# HTML & CSS Projects.

 A collection of small front-end projects built while practicing and learning HTML, CSS, and JavaScript.
 Each folder is a self-contained project with its own code, assets, and notes.